-Toll-free 800 numbers paired with business VoIP phone solutions add legitimacy to your company by giving the impression that your company is more than just a startup or mom-and-pop shop.
+Toll-free 800 numbers paired with business phone plans add legitimacy to your company by giving the impression that your company is more than just a startup or mom-and-pop shop.
 This is encouraging for new entrepreneurs looking to expand their base quickly.
 Here, we’re going to break down nine ways to get a toll-free 800 number instantly.

 How to Get a Toll-Free 800 Number Right Now

 Like we said, there are a number of ways to get a toll-free 800 number instantly.
 What really speeds things up is knowing where to look.
 You’ll see they all come down to finding the right provider for your business, but that doesn’t make it any easier to get a toll-free 800 number instantly.
 Here, we’re going to highlight those providers.

 RingCentral, a top leader in UCaaS, offers vanity and toll-free numbers.
 “You can choose the instantly recognizable 800 number prefix or choose from 888, 877, 866, 855, and 844,” they say on their website.
 Variety is key when it comes to getting a toll-free 800 number instantly.

 What makes their service so powerful is the fact that if you have a toll-free number from a different provider, you can import that number directly to RingCentral to ensure everything stays the same.
 Minute bundles range from 1,000 to 100,000 to ensure businesses of all sizes benefit.